vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_images_image.md

 * `created_at` - The date the image was created.
 * `container_format`: The format of the image's container.
 * `disk_format`: The format of the image's disk.
-* `file` - the trailing path after the glance endpoint that represent the location of the image or the path to retrieve it.
+* `file` - the trailing path after the endpoint that represent the location of the image or the path to retrieve it.
 * `metadata` - The metadata associated with the image.
    Image metadata allow for meaningfully define the image properties